paperbenni/paperbenni.github.io/content/posts/instantcli-dotfiles.md

 # Idea

-I want to unify lots of things into an instantCLI the base command will just be `instant`
+I want to unify lots of instantOS things into an instantCLI the base command will just be `instant`

 # Dotfiles